 - 1. All work is to be conducted in a safe and environmentally sound manner. - 2.
-All work is to be conducted according to the plan that is reviewed at the On Site Pre-Work meeting.
-The logging plan map must be on-site at all times. - 3.
-All crew members must be aware of the location of all known riparian areas and wildlife features. - 4.
-Ensure that all Fallers are retaining the required leave trees and/or vegetation in Riparian Management Zones. - 5.
+All work is to be conducted according to the plan that is reviewed at the pre-work meeting.
+The logging plan map and site plan must be on-site at all times. - 3.
+All crew members must be aware of the location of all known riparian areas, wildlife features, and sensitive areas.
+If you are required to work near such features you must be familiar with the related guidelines, best management practices, and SOPs. - 4.
+Ensure that all fallers and/or tethered machine operators are retaining the required leave trees and/or vegetation in Riparian Management Zones. - 5.
 Where possible, fall and yard away from riparian areas. - 6.
 Backspar trails are to be located only as approved. - 7.
-If you identify resource features such as bear dens, raptor nests or Culturally Modified Trees that do not appear on the Plan, do not disturb them and report the finding and location of such features to your Supervisor. - 8.
+If you identify wildlife features, cultural heritage features, migratory birds, or other sensitive areas that do not appear in the Plan, do not disturb them and report the finding and location of such features to your Supervisor. - 8.
 Always maintain natural drainage patterns. - 9.
 Minimize soil disturbance when yarding.
 If yarding is creating excessive disturbance, move to another suitable area until the problem area can be reviewed with your Supervisor. - 10.
-Debris accumulations are to be piled on roads, landing piles and low productivity sites whenever practicable and 10 metres away from streams and standing timber.
-Piled debris accumulations should occupy the least amount of plantable area possible and be piled to allow good burning conditions.
-Ensure there is no connectivity with standing timber. - 11.
-Deck logs away from streams or according to the logging plan/map. - 12.
+Debris accumulations are to be piled on roads, landings, and low productivity sites whenever practicable and away from streams and standing timber.
+Piled debris accumulations should occupy the least amount of plantable area possible. - 11.
+Deck logs according to the harvest plan/map and away from riparian areas.
+If roadside decking, ensure that decks do not block drainage features or culverts. - 12.
 Ensure that that you have the required fire tools on site during fire season and that you observe restrictions relating to the fire hazard.